Billable vs Non-Billable: Balancing Employee Hours in Professional Services

 • Non-billable hours, such as internal meetings and employee skill-building, are necessary for your agency’s continuous operations.

-• Billable hours trackers can help you manage your billable hours more easily, by providing accurate monitoring, streamlined timesheet creation, transparent communications and real-time reporting.
+• A billable hour tracker can help you manage your billable hours more easily, by providing accurate monitoring, streamlined timesheet creation, transparent communications and real-time reporting.

 • Strategies such as setting competitive hourly rates, effective project planning, regular communication, and automation initiatives can help increase billable hours without sacrificing quality.